davestewart/davestewart-content/content/projects/open-source/vue-class-store/index.md

 ## Overview

-View Class Store is universal store format for Vue.
+Vue Class Store is universal store format for Vue.

 It has some key advantages over Vuex and other libraries: